pop up membership free sign up

 An eight-year-old child presents to your Australian general practice with a localised rash around the nose for two days.
 Which is the SINGLE MOST appropriate MINIMUM number of days that this child be kept away from school once treatment has started?
 Select ONE option only.

-In a general practice in Launceston, Australia, a 73-year-old man presents with increasing breathlessness over the past week.
-He has chronic kidney disease and ischaemic heart disease and is on medications including alfacalcidol, aspirin, atorvastatin, bisoprolol, furosemide, and irbesartan.
-Examination reveals bibasal inspiratory crepitations and mild peripheral oedema.
-Investigations show sodium at 134 mmol/L, potassium at 6.7 mmol/L, urea at 19 mmol/L, creatinine at 259 μmol/L, and eGFR at 23 mL/min/1.73 m².
-Which drug is most likely contributing to his hyperkalaemia?
+In a general practice in Launceston, Australia, a 73-year-old man presents with worsening breathlessness over the past week.
+He has a history of chronic kidney disease (CKD) and ischemic heart disease and is on long-term medications, including alfacalcidol, aspirin, atorvastatin, bisoprolol, furosemide, and irbesartan.
+He denies chest pain or fever but reports increasing fatigue and reduced urine output.
+On examination, he has bibasal inspiratory crepitations, mild peripheral edema, and a blood pressure of 128/76 mmHg.
+Investigations reveal sodium at 134 mmol/L, potassium at 6.7 mmol/L, urea at 19 mmol/L, creatinine at 259 μmol/L, and an estimated glomerular filtration rate (eGFR) of 23 mL/min/1.73 m².
+An ECG is performed due to his hyperkalemia, showing peaked T waves but no conduction abnormalities.
+Which drug in his current regimen is most likely contributing to his hyperkalemia?

 Dr. Green is consulting with a 16-year-old boy, Alex, who seeks to consent for a minor surgical procedure.
 Alex’s parents are hesitant about his decision-making capacity.
 What criteria should be assessed to determine if Alex can consent to the procedure independently?